Wichita family heading to Disney World on Snowball Express

 WICHITA, Kan.
 (KSNW) – On Saturday, a Wichita family got the chance to go to the happiest place on earth thanks to the Snowball Express.

-Deena Pfanenstiel, Noah, and Nevaeh Davis are one of hundreds of families taking the Snowball Express to Disney World.
+Deena Pfanenstiel, Noah, and Nevaeh Davis are among the hundreds of families taking the Snowball Express to Disney World.

 American Airlines donated 11 charter aircrafts as well as tickets to help take over 2,000 kids to Orlando.